 Teach Phonics Heavily

 Phonics is the cornerstone of spelling.
-As children learn to read new sound-spelling patterns, they can also use those same tools to learn to spell those same patterns.
+As children learn to read new sound-spelling patterns, they can also use those tools to learn to spell those same patterns.
 This reiterates that all sounds have a direct correlation to a specific letter or group of letters that make up the written word.

 Practice Makes Perfect

 Actually, you might say that practice makes permanent.
-Just like in learning to play the piano, to read music, practice creates muscle memory, and with enough practice, reading the music is not longer necessary.
+Just like in learning to play the piano, to read music, practice creates muscle memory, and with enough practice, reading the music is no longer necessary.